08mfp/Galaxy-Visualisation-Website/README.md

 - **Scene Not Displaying**:
     - Check for any console errors in your browser's developer tools (usually accessed by pressing `F12`).
+    - I have noticed a security restriction which prevents from certain textures loading on safari and chrome, in order to rectify this you have to enable developer settings and then Disable cross-origin restrictions.

 - **Slow Performance**:
     - Try using a different browser or running the simulation on a device with better hardware capabilities.